JacobDFrank/jacobdfrank/src/projects/firefly-generation-history.md

 #### What I Learned

-The real product shift wasn't storage; it was intent.
+1. **The shift was about intent, not storage**

    Moving Generation History to the cloud was the enabling infrastructure, but the growth in reuse only happened because the assets were surfaced where work actually happens.
+Embedding Generation History in Photoshop wasn't an incremental improvement — it was a different product proposition: your Firefly outputs as a resource within your existing Creative Cloud workflow.

+2. **Constraints clarify what the design actually depends on**

-Designing under a shared Spectrum system with constrained engineering time forced prioritization that was genuinely useful.
+   Designing under a shared system with limited engineering time forced useful prioritization.
 When you can't change everything, you have to decide what the design actually depends on.
 That pressure clarified which decisions were about the experience and which were about appearance.
+The card system is better for it.

+3. **A unified model beats type-by-type design every time**

    Designing for three asset types at once is harder than it looks, and easier than doing it three times separately.
 Starting from a unified model — same card, same action patterns, differentiation only where truly needed — produced a system that's extensible in ways a type-by-type approach wouldn't have been.